rriley/nprp-template/README.md

 ### Instructions
 * Use this as the base for your proposal.

 * When you compile it, make SURE you are using the letter paper size.
-I do the following:
+  * Using standard Latex I do the following:
     1. Run latex nprp.tex
     2. Run dvips -t letter -Ppdf nprp.dvi
     3. Run ps2pdf nprp.ps
+  * Using pdflatex, it just works on my system, but this is potentially very system dependent.
   * The paper size might still be wrong, so you'll need to verify it in a PDF viewer.
 The truth is, getting paper size correct in Latex is sometimes painful.
 Pray that it works for you.

 ### Known Bugs
 * The title page in the QNRF template uses Cambria.
 This is not easy to